cesmii/SMProfiles/README.md

 ### Part 2

 In Part 2 of the SM Profile effort, we add information to a Type definition that specifies how to bind an instance of the Type to particular protocol.
+There is a one-to-many relationship between a Part 1 Profile and Part 2 Profiles for various implementation-specific bindings.

 As an example, the abstract Type definition includes a property for the current die temperature in the machine.
 The actual implementation of the machine, however, may very depending on vendor or generation, so the SM Profile binding extensions can be seperately published that indicate how to bind the temperature value to a tag in a PLC or value from a sensor.

+As of this writing, a candidate format for Part 2 is the [W3C Web Of Things](https://www.w3.org/WoT/) specification, which provides a JSON document format that can be used for binding a variety of protocols to an Information Model.
+An implementation of this approach can be found [here](https://github.com/OPCFoundation/UA-EdgeTranslator)

 ### Other Parts

 As the membership collaborates with standards bodies, we've identified some additional capabilities we want to include in SM Profiles, that will be added over time.
 Some of the ideas currently being discussed include:
 - Ontologies for attributes and measurement units
+- An extension that provides for programmability and logic execution
 - Combinations of SM Profiles and Ontologies (Libraries) for rapid system implementation
 - Implementation of event members for Workflow integration
 - SM Profiles for Supply Chain transactions